CompGenomeLab/xr-ds-seq-snakemake/README.md

 [structure](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html)
 recommended by Snakemake:

-- `config/`: contains the configuration file.
+- `config/`: contains the configuration files.
-- `resources/`: contains the input files.
+- `logs/`: contains the log files of each step.
+This folder will automatically appear when you run the workflow.
+- `reports/`: contains the report files, which can be produced after the pipeline is over.
+- `resources/`: contains `samples/` where the raw XR and Damage-seq data are stored and `ref_genomes/` where the reference genome files are stored.
+Reference genome files can be automatically produced by the pipelines, if they are properly defined in the config files.
 - `results/`: contains the generated files and figures.
-This folder will automatically appear when you run the workflow.
-- `logs/`: contains the log files of each step.
 This folder will automatically appear when you run the workflow.
 - `workflow/`: contains `envs/` where the environments are stored, `rules/` where the Snakemake rules are stored, and